-Rose is 72 years old and has osteoarthritis, Type 2 diabetes and COPD.
-She is cared for by her daughter, but Rose also takes significant responsibility caring for her grandson, who has behavioural difficulties.
+Rose Bennett is 72 years old and has osteoarthritis, type 2 diabetes and asthma.
+She takes significant responsibility for caring for her grandson, who has behavioural difficulties.
+Her daughter supports her as much as possible.

-Rose's daughter makes an appointment with her GP, Dr Patel, because Rose's breathing has been 'a bit up and down'.
-Rose understands the importance of controlling her medical conditions but finds it hard to prioritise this when her daughter and grandson also need her support.
-During the consultation, Dr Patel notices that Rose's mood seems low, but the limitations of the 10-minute consultation mean she is only able to discuss this briefly.
+Due to concern about Rose's breathing being 'a bit up and down', her daughter requests a GP appointment.
+When you contact Rose for a telephone triage call, she understands the importance of controlling her medical conditions but finds it hard to prioritise this when her daughter and grandson also need her support.
+You arrange to see her face to face to assess her breathing further.
+During the face-to-face consultation, you notice that her mood seems low, but you only have time to discuss this briefly, focusing mainly on her asthma management.